 What Is Farina?

 First off, let’s tackle the name.
-It’s actually Latin for wheat, so it will be no suprise that Farina is derived from it.
+It’s actually Latin for wheat, so it will be no surprise that Farina is derived from it.
 Specifically the endosperm of the wheat grain, which is the white pulp inside the shell of the grain, often called the bran.
+Or wheat germ.

 The endosperm is the part we really want, and luckily for us, it makes up over 3/4 of the actual grain!

-Farina is finely ground and only comes from hard wheats, NOT durum wheats.
+Farina is finely ground, milled wheat flour and only comes from hard wheats, NOT durum wheats.
+And luckily for us it is full of nutrients: B vitamins, calcium,and iron.
+Which makes Farina healthy, of course.

 Farina vs Semolina